adilrahman/Fraudulent-Transaction-Detection/README.md

   <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" /> <!-- line breaker --></div></p>
 <!--- header ---->

+## ABOUT
+- In this project studied about the fraudulent transactions or financial Suspicious Activities across the financial institutes And created a `machine learning model` for detecting the financial Suspicious Activities or fraudulent transactions.

 ## FILES
 - eda_and_model_training.ipynb - `notebook contains EDA, feature engineering and model selection`